yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 # Deploying a Vault and Strategy V2

-**Note**: This [repo](https://github.com/iearn-finance/chief-multisig-officer) is encouraged to create multiple scripts for governance and dev multisig execution of complex transactions.
+**Note**: This [private repo](https://github.com/iearn-finance/chief-multisig-officer) is encouraged to create multiple scripts for governance and dev multisig execution of complex transactions.

 ## Requirements